Menu

 Non-ST Elevation Acute Coronary Syndrome (NSTE-ACS)

-Classified into 5 types based on etiology and circumstances:
+Myocardial infarction is classified into five types based on the underlying etiology and clinical circumstances:

-• Type 1: Spontaneous MI caused by ischemia due to a primary coronary event (eg, plaque rupture, erosion, or fissuring; coronary dissection).
+• Type 1 MI: Spontaneous myocardial infarction resulting from ischemia due to a primary coronary event, such as plaque rupture, erosion, fissuring, or coronary artery dissection.

-• Type 4b: Associated with documented stent thrombosis.
+• Type 4b MI: Myocardial infarction associated with documented stent thrombosis.

-• Right ventricular infarction usually results from obstruction of the right coronary or a dominant left circumflex artery; it is characterized by high RV filling pressure, often with severe tricuspid regurgitation and reduced cardiac output.
+• Right Ventricular (RV) Infarction: Most commonly results from obstruction of the right coronary artery or a dominant left circumflex artery.
+It is characterized by elevated right ventricular filling pressures, which may be accompanied by severe tricuspid regurgitation and reduced cardiac output.
+RV infarction can significantly impair hemodynamics.

 Disclaimer